CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 # Analysis of jobs data

 The second stage to this task involved using a notebook .ipynb file.
 If you have not worked with Jupyter notebooks read [here](https://en.wikipedia.org/wiki/Project_Jupyter#:~:text=It%20was%20spun%20off%20from,of%20the%20moons%20of%20Jupiter.) on their history.
-Notebooks have become an important part tool for data science and while they have issues e.g. lack of debugger.
-They are still the best way to analysis data with Python and in fact there are some analysts writing R in Jupyter notebooks now!
+Notebooks have become an important tool for data science and while they have issues e.g. lack of debugger.
+They are still the best way to analyse data with Python and in fact there are some analysts writing R in Jupyter notebooks now!

 After importing from the data from the DB first thing was to cleaning and enrich the data.
 I extracted the year/hour from the salary column and produced a salary time field.
 This could then be used to define between yearly and hourly pay.
 Note the use of the ```flags``` parameter this is due to the fact the is not ```case``` parameter in Pandas when using ```str.extract```.